franciscolourenco/fisher-index/README.md

 # Index

-The fisherman index is a text file that list plugins, each consisting of the following fields:
+The index is a text file that list plugins, each consisting of the following fields:

 ```
 name